 - Groups rehearse weekday evenings at Ragazzi’s facilities in Redwood City and San Mateo.

-- Fall semester runs from Labor Day through mid-December
+- Fall semester runs from early September through mid-December

 - Spring semester runs from early January through early June

-- Summer break includes sleep-away camp, exclusively for intermediate and higher groups
+- Summer break includes sleep-away camp for intermediate and higher groups

 - Every Ragazzi boy can sing the National Anthem at a San Francisco Giants game!

 - Beginners sing at Ragazzi’s recitals in mid-December and early June.